Professional Licensing Law Experience

 - Requests for Modification of Discipline

-Our most extensive experience and skill comes from our administrative law practice.
+Our most extensive experience and skill come from our administrative law practice.
 Most professional and occupational licensing agencies use the Administrative Procedure Act (“APA”) and administrative hearings in professional license defense.

 Our attorneys have handled hundreds of cases at the administrative hearing level.
 We know how to best prepare our clients for the administrative hearing process or strike the best terms through a stipulated settlement.
 Or, if need be, we can appeal the decision, non-adoption, or tactics of the occupational licensing agency through a petition for a writ of administrative mandate.